Yandex Cloud

 Where assign-public-ip is internet access to the host via a public IP address, true or false.

-To copy the data schema from a random replica to the new host, set the --copy-schema optional parameter.
+To copy the data schema from a random replica to the new host, set the optional --copy-schema parameter.

-1. Open the current Terraform configuration file with an infrastructure plan.
+1. Open the current Terraform configuration file describing your infrastructure.

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {